pg-nano/pg-nano/readme.md

 I've been using this in my own projects with great success, and I'm confident it can transform the way you work with Postgres and TypeScript too.

+### Why was pg-nano created?

+I wanted a better way to work with Postgres and TypeScript.
+I believe that raw SQL is the best way to work with Postgres, but I found that existing libraries were not a good fit for my needs.
+I knew I wanted generated type definitions, but I also wanted an easy way to work with dynamic queries.
+I also discovered [stripe/pg-schema-diff](https://github.com/stripe/pg-schema-diff), which introduced me to the concept of “schema diffing” for migrations.
+It was then that I realized `pg-schema-diff` could be used for rapid schema development (effortless schema changes).
+This all culminated in the creation of pg-nano.
+Welcome to the future!

 ## Installation

 ```